 While your course comes equipped with default tabs, all your tabs are fully customizable!

-All of the above-mentioned tabs are optional and can be modified.
-See an example of customised and re-arranged left-hand tabs on the left.
+All of the above-mentioned tabs are optional and can be modified to be as long (or as brief) as you like.
+See several examples of customised and re-arranged left-hand tabs:

 - You can add more tabs for other purposes too.
 Create an easily accessible page with information about other courses that you or your institution have created.
 Or, create a Q & A Forum where students can discuss any issues they have while doing the course.
 You can get creative and come up with tabs that may encourage positive or creative thinking.
 Or, possibly create tab as a type of depositary bank for students to share interesting things from their daily encounters.